adidier17/AuthorRank/paper/paper.md

 academic publications related to the COVID-19 virus from the CORD-19 dataset [@wang-lo-2020-cord19] - and visualized using the browser-based library d3.js [@Bostock2011].
-More specifically, the the results below show the top authors of documents that contain the word "bronchiolitis" in the title.
+More specifically, the results below show the top authors of documents that contain the word "bronchiolitis" in the title.
 The  capability to visualize the resulting top author network is not part of the AuthorRank package, but AuthorRank does provide the